GSA/piv-guides/Template-2.md

   > Change the **permalink** to a short version of the new file name (for example, **template** for **Guidance Document Template**).
 The **title** should be what you want to appear at the top of the **website page** where your guide will eventually be posted.

-  > The **permalink** text should be in the format: **/mypage/**, instead of mypage.md.
+  > The **permalink** text should be in the format: **/mypage/**, instead of mypage.md

-# Copy Example Outline and Markdown Template from Here

 # Example Outline

+Now that you have created a new page, this **Example Outline** will help you to create your guide.

-This example outline gives you a starting point for creating your guide.
+  1. Copy and paste this **Example Outline** into your new page as a starting point for your guide's document structure.

-  > When you create a new file (page), copy and paste both the Example Outline (if you choose to use it) and the Markdown Template (given below) into your new file.

 ## Overview